 - Others: Finally, everyone else.

 Now, pay some attention to the first few characters on both lines in the above-shown picture.
-They are the set of 10 characters segregated into four subsets, They specify the permissions set on their files and directories.
+They are a set of 10 characters segregated into four subsets, and They specify the permissions set on their files and directories.